bienjerico/bienjerico/README.md

 Senior Full-Stack Web Developer
 -------------------------------

-I have been working at a software company in Dubai for the past 7 years.
+I have been working at a software company for 13 years.
 Our company specializes in developing enterprise systems that provide solutions across various industries.
 As a key member of the team, my primary responsibilities include:
 - Full-stack Development: Designing and implementing both front-end and back-end components.